Skip to content

 In the market since 2003, legacy VoIP provider Grasshopper offers toll-free, local, and vanity numbers.
 All their plans provide the same features: call analytics and support, instant text responses, and unlimited call minutes.
 These apply to all the toll-free prefixes available, which include 833, 844, 855, 866, 877, 888, and 800.

 But Grasshopper isn’t necessarily a one-stop shop for toll-free number features.
-There’s no call recording (even as a paid add-on).
-Plus, a lack of automated call routing can limit growing teams.
+Enabling call recording requires upgrading to the Solo Plus plan ($25 per user per month).
+Plus, a lack of advanced call routing options can limit growing teams.
 Grasshopper also doesn’t provide MMS support for toll-free numbers, which prevents customers and teams from sending multimedia.

-Grasshopper is best for small businesses not looking for many features.
+Grasshopper is best for small businesses that are not looking for many features.
 If you need more than just a toll-free phone number, this isn’t the platform for you.

 Key features of Grasshopper